 - Place space heaters further away from walls to create more central heat

 Portable heating systems are not meant to be left on all the time and must be turned off and unplugged when not in use.
 Leaving them on for longer periods can bake the socket and start a fire.
-If you’re not sure whether your heating system is meant to be left on all the time, you can read the equipment manual or consult a professional electrician.
+If you’re not sure whether your heater is able to be left on constantly, check the equipment manual or call a professional electrician.

 Safe heating can save lives and shield the property from fire damage.
-For business organizations and homeowners alike, establishing a safety protocol to prevent fires caused by heating systems is crucial.
+Establishing a safety protocol to prevent fires caused by heating systems is crucial.
 It ensures that everyone within the premises is safe and protected.

 Stove tops and ovens are meant to be used strictly for cooking purposes, and using them for heating the home can cause a dangerous fire.
 If used as a substitute for household furnace or heater, stoves can develop gas leaks which can lead to an explosion.
-These gas leaks can be fatal as they are toxic to inhale.
-Whereas, ovens have electrical components that can malfunction and cause sparks leading to fire.
+Even if they don’t explode, these gas leaks can be fatal since the fumes are toxic to inhale.
+Ovens also have electrical components that can malfunction and cause sparks leading to fire.

 You should also establish a meeting point not too far from home where you can account for everyone.
 If firefighters know that there isn’t anybody inside, they can use more effective ways to extinguish the fire.

-For any residential or commercial fire restoration services, Jenkins Restorations will be proud to help serve you.
+For any residential or commercial fire restoration services, Jenkins Restorations would be proud to help serve you.